King Kong in popular culture: 1980s to the present

 King Kong is often used in commercial culture, for example in advertisements for Coca-Cola and Energizer Batteries.
 A New York insurance company used clips from the film to persuade people of the hazards of city life.
-A two-part Energizer Battery commercial had the 1933 Kong himself contracted by a rival battery corporation (SuperVolt) to get rid of the Energizer Bunny for them.
-The commercials were done in black-and-white, and used cleverly edited 1933 Kong sequences (possibly combined with new computer-generated Kong shots).
+A two-part Energizer Battery commercial had the 1933 Kong himself contracted by a rival battery corporation called SuperVolt to get rid of the Energizer Bunny for them.
+The commercials were done in black-and-white and used cleverly edited 1933 Kong sequences (possibly combined with new computer-generated Kong shots).
 The concluding second-part had Kong cornering the Bunny on the roof of a New York City building, complete with biplanes flying in the sky.
 His foot in an open window interrupts a couple that resemble Ann Darrow and Jack Driscoll having a romantic moment.
 The woman, extremely annoyed, slams the window on Kong's toes, making him lose his balance and grip, sending him falling.

+English author Graham Greene's last novel The Captain and the Enemy, published in 1988, contains a few allusions to King Kong and specifically, the theme of unrequited love of the monster for his captive, Ann; even other elements of the final scene of the film, such as military planes and Kong's eventual demise, are alluded to in the novel, which too ends with a death by an aeroplane crash.
+The main narrative of the novel, as written and recorded by one of the protagonists, is later discovered by a Panamanian military officer who continues to muse till the end of the novel on the meaning of the name "King Kong".

-In 1990 Kongfrontation became one of the original rides at Universal Studios Florida.
+In 1990, Kongfrontation became one of the original rides at Universal Studios Florida.

 The film character was the inspiration for the 1981 Nintendo video game Donkey Kong and subsequent spin-offs.
 In the game, the hero must rescue his girlfriend from the eponymous ape.
 The marauding ape climbs a huge structure after kidnapping the woman, as in the film.
 The game's creator Shigeru Miyamoto, intended the name "Donkey Kong" to mean "stubborn gorilla".
 MCA/Universal attempted to sue Nintendo for copyright infringement in Universal City Studios, Inc. v.
 Nintendo Co., Ltd., claiming that the game infringed its copyright for the film.
 However, they lost and had to pay Nintendo $1.8 million in damages when it was discovered that King Kong was in fact in the public domain at that time and that MCA/Universal knew this when they filed the lawsuit.
 They did not own the copyright to King Kong and had not trademarked the name "King Kong".
 They had even argued in the past that the name "King Kong" was in the public domain in Universal City Studios, Inc. v.
 RKO General, Inc.

 The music video for Tom Petty & The Heartbreakers' "Runnin' Down a Dream" references the Empire State Building fight scene against the biplanes, where a giant Tom Petty swats at giant mosquitoes in the same manner as King Kong.